Dilaz/sanabotti/README.md

-# Numerobotti - Finnish Word Game Discord Bot
+# Sanabotti - Finnish Word Game Discord Bot

 This Discord bot monitors a specific channel for a Finnish word game where players create new Finnish words by changing, removing, or adding one letter to previous words.
 The bot validates words against a Finnish dictionary and uses LLM for proper noun validation.